-Please note that due to COVID-19, while Bristol Community College may issue an I-20 if the student applying to the College meets all of the criteria outlined in the application, we cannot guarantee entry into the United States.
-All final decisions concerning a F1 student's ability to attend Bristol Community College are made by USCIS and may include consideration of any COVID-19 based travel restrictions.
+Please note that due to COVID-19, while Bristol Community College may issue an I-20 to an admitted student, we cannot guarantee entry into the United States.
+All final decisions concerning a F1 student's ability to attend Bristol Community College are made by USCIS and may include consideration of any COVID-19 related travel restrictions.

 QUESTION: Who is considered an international applicant?

 - a U.S. Permanent Resident (hold a green card) OR

 - a Refugee in the U.S. under political asylum OR